erkandem/rates_dj/README.md

       - https://medium.com/swlh/python-developers-celery-is-a-must-learn-technology-heres-how-to-get-started-578f5d63fab3

  - ~~create a docker based database for postgres~~ (done)
-  - during that, try to create an in memory database
-  - due to volatile disc, the data should be saved regularly to disc

  - ~~environment variable based settings~~ (inplace since yesterday)

  - create the API endpoint to retrieve